BombenProdukt/docs.bombenprodukt.com/content/packages/blade-icons/1.0/families/line-awesome.md

 ---
-title: Line-Awesome
+title: Line Awesome
-description: How to install and configure Line-Awesome for Blade Icons.
+description: How to install and configure Line Awesome for Blade Icons.
-breadcrumbs: [Documentation, Families, Line-Awesome]
+breadcrumbs: [Documentation, Families, Line Awesome]
 ---

 ## Installation